- GDP (PPP):

 - FDI Inflow:

 Muammar Qadhafi seized power in 1969 and ruled as a dictator until he was overthrown and executed in 2011.
-Since then, the country has been engulfed in bitter factional infighting that has polarized Libyans along political, ethnic, tribal, and regional lines.
+Since then, bitter factional infighting has polarized Libyans along political, ethnic, tribal, and regional lines.
 In 2016, the U.N. brokered the establishment of a national unity government to replace two rival administrations, but unification of the country has not progressed since then to any significant degree.
+During 2019 and 2020, foreign intervention and the rebel campaign of military commander Khalifa Haftar have deepened the crisis.
 Oil and natural gas dominate the economy and provide almost all export revenues.
 Various militias, including the Islamic State in 2018, have attacked oil fields and seized oil infrastructure, threatening government control of oil and gas revenues.